Emmanuel Mendy

 Emmanuel Henry Gomis Mendy (born 30 March 1990) is a professional footballer who plays as a right back.

-Raised in Spain, he never played higher than Segunda División B, and had unsuccessful spells at clubs in four foreign countries, including Liverpool.
-Mendy was born in Senegal and chose to represent Guinea-Bissau at international level, making his debut in 2016 and being chosen for the 2017 Africa Cup of Nations.
+Raised in Spain, he never played higher than Segunda División B, and had unsuccessful spells at clubs in five foreign countries, including Liverpool.
+Mendy chose to represent Guinea-Bissau at international level, making his debut in 2016 and being chosen for the 2017 Africa Cup of Nations.

 Club career

 Born in Medina Gounass, Senegal, Mendy emigrated to the Spanish town of Vícar, Almería as an infant and is a naturalised Spanish citizen.
 He began his career as a youth at Murcia Deportivo CF and was signed by Premier League club Liverpool in July 2008.

 Mendy never made the senior team at Anfield and went to FC Dinamo Tbilisi in Georgia in 2012; he missed several months through an ankle injury after his first game and was then no longer required.
 He then spent an entire year unemployed before being signed by FK Daugava in Latvia.
 Having only been paid for two of five months' work for the Riga-based club, he returned to Spain and swore never to work abroad again.

 After a spell at Tercera División club Huércal-Overa CF, Mendy went back abroad in early 2016 to play for CSM Ceahlăul Piatra Neamț in Liga II, a team who refused to pay their players anything more than a daily meal in a soup kitchen.
 Having lost seven kilograms through the ordeal, he returned to Spain's fourth tier at CA Pulpileño.
 In January 2017, he moved up a level by signing for CD Eldense in Segunda División B, and caused a police investigation in April that year when he stated to Cadena SER that the club's assistant manager, Fran Ruiz, had told him to throw a game against FC Barcelona B.